Middle School For Girls

 After School Options

-Seventh and eighth grade girls may try out for Middle School sports teams, with the interscholastic games after school.
+After school sports are available for sixth, seventh, and eighth graders.
+Students may try out for Middle School sports teams, with the interscholastic games after school.